erikc5000/island-time/README.md

 val total: LongMilliseconds = 5.days + 5.hours - 500.milliseconds
 ```

 Unless you're doing calculations with particularly long durations at a high precision where overflow is a very real possibility, you might not need to use `Duration` class at all.
-The ability to do this in an efficient manner is really enabled by inline classes, which just weren't an option for java.time.
+The ability to do this in an efficient manner is really enabled by inline classes, which just aren't an option for a Java library.

 ##### DSL-based parser definition